National Assembly (Democratic Republic of the Congo): Electoral system

 The National Assembly is elected every five years by universal suffrage.
-For the 2018 elections the 500 seats of the assembly were apportioned among 181 electoral districts based on voter registration numbers.
-This resulted in 62 members elected in single member constituencies by first-past-the-post and the remaining 438 members elected in multi-member constituencies by open list.
+For the 2023 elections 484 seats of the assembly were apportioned among 179 electoral districts based on voter registration numbers.
+The remaining 16 seats were reserved for the districts of Kwamouth, Masisi, and Rutshuru territories which did not participate in the election due to armed conflict.
+The assembly as a whole will consist of 65 members elected in single member constituencies by first-past-the-post and the remaining 435 members elected in multi-member constituencies by open list.

 Presidents of the National Assembly

 Number of deputies for each constituency by province

-The number of deputies elected from each subdivision in parenthesis.
+The number of deputies elected from each subdivision in parentheses.